 The current members of the Compensation and Corporate Governance Committee are Dr. Kabir Jivraj (Chairman), James F. Dinning, Willard Yuill, Robert Espey and Jennie Moushos.
+Mr. Espey is not standing for re-election as a director so the Compensation and Corporate Governance Committee will be reconstituted after the Meeting.

 The responsibilities of the Compensation and Corporate Governance Committee in respect of compensation matters include reviewing and recommending to the Board the compensation policies and guidelines for supervisory management and personnel, corporate benefits, bonuses and other incentives, reviewing and approving corporate goals and objectives relevant to Chief Executive Officer compensation; non-CEO officer and director compensation; the review of executive compensation disclosure; succession plans for officers and for key employees; and material changes and trends in human resources policy, procedure, compensation and benefits.
 The responsibilities of the Compensation and Corporate Governance Committee in respect of corporate governance matters include addressing all governance issues identified by securities regulators and any additional issues as they arise by virtue of the operations and growth of the Corporation as being emerging progressive issues of corporate governance.